rip-coke/rip-blog/_posts/2025-10-18-Planting Trees to Honuor your Loved Ones.md

     image: /assets/images/plant.png
 ---

 Planting a tree as a living memorial is meaningful, affordable, and environmentally positive.
-This short guide outlines practical steps for Kenyan families to create a lasting tribute.
+This short guide outlines practical steps for families to create a lasting tribute.

 ## Choosing the right tree and location
 - **Purpose:** Shade, fast growth, fruit, or native species for biodiversity.